How to Choose the Best Vinyl Sheet Floor

 Are your floors under constant assault by sneakers, spills and sloppy kids?
 Fear not.
 Vinyl sheet has experienced a performance revival, so now a whole new level of flooring protection is possible.

-Take our Duality Premium and CushionStep Better collections.
-They're infused with our revolutionary Diamond 10 Technology that makes floors more scratch resistant than competitive products.
+Our CushionStep collection is infused with our revolutionary Diamond 10 Technology that makes floors more scratch resistant than competitive products.
 It also repels spills and resists dirt, scuffs and stains for effortless cleanup.

 How long does vinyl sheet flooring last?

 Vinyl sheet can be quite durable.
-In fact, many Armstrong Flooring vinyl sheet products are warranted for 25 years or even a lifetime for residential use.
+In fact, many Armstrong Flooring vinyl sheet products are warranted for 25 years residential use.
 For flooring that's built to last the longest, look for vinyl sheet collections that have the strongest scratch, stain and wear resistance — like those featuring the added durability of Diamond 10® Technology.